hyperspy/hyperspy/doc/user_guide/signal2d.rst

     >>> s.find_peaks2D_interactive()

-Many of the peak finding algorithms implemented here have a number of tuneable parameters that significantly affect their accuracy.
+Many of the peak finding algorithms implemented here have a number of tuneable parameters that significantly affect their accuracy and speed.
 Finding the correct parameters can be difficult.
 An interactive tool for the Jupyter (originally IPython) notebook has been developed to help.

 Several widgets are available: